The Board of Directors for Campus Communications, Inc.

 Hirsch is a past president of the Florida Society of News Editors, a past chair of the University of Florida’s College of Journalism Advisory Council and a college Alumnus of Distinction, and a founder of the Online News Association’s South Florida group.

-Caitlin Ostroff is the managing editor, online for The Independent Florida Alligator.
-She is a UF journalism and political science senior now in her sixth semester at The Alligator.
-She has interned at the Sarasota Herald-Tribune, CNN Digital and the Miami Herald.
-This summer, she’ll be interning with The Wall Street Journal.
+Romy Ellenbogen is the digitial managing editor for The Independent Florida Alligator.
+She is a UF journalism senior in her fourth semester at The Alligator.
+She has interned at the Palm Beach Post and Rodale, Inc.

 Member serving in a professional newsroom